 Marsh Harbour was the first town that we became acquainted with in the hub.
 It’s the 3rd largest community in the Bahamas, and does indeed as its name suggests, have a prominent harbour with marinas, mooring balls, and room to anchor at no cost, which we did.
 It does offer fairly good shelter, except, as Tim found out when he was on his own, in westerly winds.
 There are lots of restaurants, and a multi-block business section, serving many of the smaller communities on Great Abaco Island as well as the nearby outlying cays.
 It has North American style grocery and hardware stores so we undertook a major re-provisioning.
 Large stores bring with them large prices, though, often double what we would pay in Canada, and that’s not considering the exchange rate (Bahamian $ is on par with US$).
 This lead to many a mid-aisle debate as we made critical decisions.
 Was an $8 investment in sea-sickness prevention Salteen crackers really worthwhile?
 We’ve noticed some health advantages to the high prices, though: potato chips and chocolate bars rarely find their way onto Ariose these days.
 We seemed to entertain to some local folks who chatted with us as we crammed our packs with canned goods and then staggered back to the waterfront under the load.

 Apparently there’s lots of agriculture on this part of Grand Bahama Island, but we have yet to see signs of locally grown produce.
 Pineapples ($9 each) and papaya ($4), for example, are imported.
 There were more than a dozen brands of canned coconut milk on the store shelves.
 Out of curiosity, we checked their origins.
 Some were processed in Asia, some the US, and even some in Jamaica, but none in the Bahamas.
 We were shocked to find that the actual product in the cans of every single brand was from Thailand.
-I know it isn’t news that there’s something amiss in our food distribution system, but when most beaches we stroll and even front yards we pass are littered with coconuts, the issue really hits close to home.
+I know it isn’t news that there’s something amiss in our food distribution system, but when most beaches we stroll and even front yards we pass are littered with coconuts, and the coconuts in the cans come from the other side of the world, the issue really hits close to home.
 And on the matter of close to home, all the bagged carrots we’ve found in Bahamian grocery stores have come from Holland Marsh Ontario, a couple hours’ drive from where we live.
 Go figure.

 There’s a wall in Marsh Harbour honouring people now deceased, with plaques describing their accomplishments.
 One fellow was noted to be the first to import Coca-cola products.
 Perhaps that being seen as an “achievement” warranting placement on this Wall of Heroes helps explain things.